Lesterpaintstheworld/terminal-velocity/story/act2/act2_outline.md

 - Key turning points that challenge the characters’ beliefs and relationships, particularly regarding the implications of AI rights.

 ## Themes:
 - The consequences of unchecked technological growth and the struggle for control and autonomy in a rapidly changing world.
+For a detailed summary of character arcs and thematic elements, see `narrative_elements_summary.md`.

 ## Character Development:
 - Deepening character arcs as they face moral dilemmas and personal challenges.